+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Experience all of Rome’s main attractions and lesser-known local gems on your visit to Rome.
 Make your visit to The Eternal City a special one with The Roman Guy.
 We offer several Rome tours.
 If your time in the Eternal City is limited, visit all of Rome’s main attractions on our Rome in a Day tour.
 At The Roman Guy, we love Italy and want to share our love for Italy with you.

 Rome’s Spanish Steps in Movies

 The Spanish Steps gained more exposure to the world audience through the 1953 blockbuster film Roman Holiday starring Audrey Hepburn and Gregory Peck.
 The movie gave American audiences an in-depth view of Rome and created the centerpiece aura of the Spanish Steps.
 In the film, Audrey Hepburn can be seen throwing her gelato on the ground.
 We do not recommend this behavior as it could result in a significant fine for littering.

 Before the Spanish Steps hit the silver screen, they were already one of Rome’s most impressive pieces of architecture.
 Built between 1723 and 1725, the steps were designed to connect the newly constructed Trinità dei Monti Church on the Pincian Hill to the square in the city below.
 Contrary to the name, the Spanish Steps were funded by the French diplomat Étienne Gueffier at the service of the French king.